15 Essential Oils For Nausea: What Works and How to Use Them

 2. Peppermint Essential Oil

 Peppermint tea is often recommended to soothe nausea but peppermint oil for nausea works just as well.
-Peppermint for nausea has a fresh scent that is cooling and soothing for the senses.
-Peppermint oil for morning sickness is a helpful home remedy as it’s safe for pregnant women.
+Peppermint may get rid of nausea and has a fresh scent that is cooling and soothing for the senses.

 3. Fennel Essential Oil